DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-04-setting-up-permissions-iteration-3.md

 ### Showing the user belongs to multiple organisations

-The [previous design](/manage-teacher-training-applications/setting-up-permissions-iteration-2) didn’t handle the situation where a user belongs to multiple organisations.
+The [previous design](/manage-teacher-training-applications/setting-up-permissions-iteration-2) did not handle the situation where a user belongs to multiple organisations.

 If we show the user they're part of multiple organisations Then they'll understand what’s about to happen on the following screens